WorldOfFunYT/deltarune-battle-simulator/README.md

 # Deltarune Battle Simulator

-So far I haven't got anything for the main project, check the prototypes branch instead :D
+So far I haven't got anything for the main project, check the prototypes repo instead :D